mojaloop/documentation/docs/community/standards/invariants.md

 ### 4. Transaction setup logic, which is use case-specific, is separated from the policy-free transfer of money.
 #### Notes:
-1. Transaction details and business rules should be captured and applied between counterparties prior to the quoting phase and is out of scope for Mojaloop.
+1. Transaction details and business rules should be captured and applied between counterparties prior to the agreement of terms phase and is out of scope for Mojaloop.
 2. The agreement phase establishes a signed use-case specific transaction object which incorporates all transaction-specific details.
 3. The transfer phase orchestrates the transfer of retail value between institutions for the benefit of the counterparties (i.e only system limit checks are applied) and without reference to transaction details.
 4. No additional transaction-specific processing during the transfer phase.